 Missing the sea or lake?
 Make a splash!
 The Centre Aquatique Krounebierg in Mersch is highly recommended.
 Everyone’s needs are catered to with indoor pools, fun activities for small and big kids (including a 45-metre slide!) and a gorgeous spa area (maybe an idea for mum, while daddy takes care of the kids?).

 Daily, T: 32 88 23, www.krounebierg.lu.

 Last but not least – Luxembourg’s place-to-be for families: Zigzag is a colourful children’s paradise with an enormous climbing tower extending over numerous levels with lots of fun details.
 Divided in two zones, the playgrounds are specifically suited to each age group.
-The pleasant family restaurant offers tasty and healthy snacks.
+The pleasant family restaurant also offers tasty and healthy snacks.
 Tue-Sun, Tel.
 26 45 87 87, www.zigzag.lu.

 Family Guide Luxembourg

 Still seeking more ideas?
-More tips and addresses can be found in the Family Guide Luxembourg.
+More tips and addresses are in the Family Guide Luxembourg.
 The first and only comprehensive directory for families presents more than 700 activities, tips and contacts.
 Hundreds of ideas for little and big excursions, cultural activities, nature discovery trips and unforgettable birthday celebrations are bound to entertain.
 Family-friendly restaurants, best play parks, shopping tips, childcare possibilities and workshops, as well as useful addresses relating to health and advice services complete the list.
-The 3rd completely revised edition was released in October 2010 and contains more than 150 new addresses.
+The third completely revised edition was released in October 2010 and contains more than 150 new addresses.
 Available at any good bookstore or kiosk in Luxembourg or order online at www.FamilyGuide.lu.